-The Companies Act, Chapter 50 of Singapore, as amended or modified from time to time
+"Act" : The Companies Act 1967, as amended or modified from time to time

-: The annual general meeting of the Company to be held on 28 April 2021
+"AGM" : The annual general meeting of the Company to be held on 25 April 2022

-: Allsland Pte.
+"Allsland" : Allsland Pte.
 Ltd.

-(a) in relation to any Director, Chief Executive Officer, Substantial Shareholder or Controlling Shareholder (being an individual) means:
+"Associate(s)" : (a) in relation to any Director, Chief Executive Officer, Substantial Shareholder or Controlling Shareholder (being an individual) means: